Is shopping for a family wireless plan driving you crazy? We get it.

 Furthermore, Family Locator will text or email you when family members leave or arrive at locations that you choose.
 Pretty nifty feature, admittedly.

 Verizon is expensive - there is no denying that.
-In fact, it's one of the most expensive carriers available in the nation; it's up there in price with AT&T. That being said, you're paying for quality.
-You're receiving extensive coverage even in rural areas, a high-speed network (though not as fast as T-Mobile's network), and solid customer service.
+In fact, the cost per month is one of the highest available in the nation; it's up there in price with AT&T's family cell phone plans.
+That being said, you're paying for quality.
+You get reliable urban as well as rural wireless coverage, a high-speed network, and solid customer service.

-However, Verizon's plans are still considered a little outdated, though it has lately adopted rollover data and no overage fees features.
-That being said, it is still missing perks that T-Mobile includes, such as unlimited music and video tied to its plans, which is rather important for Verizon, as it doesn't feature any type of unlimited plan whatsoever, unlike T-Mobile, Sprint, or AT&T cell phone plans.
+However, Verizon's plans are only now catching up, as it has fairly recently adopted the rollover data and no overage fees features.
+That being said, it is still missing perks that T-Mobile's family cell phone plans include, such as unlimited music and video tied to its plans.
+However, it is a relief that Verizon has finally caught up - in terms of general offerings - to T-Mobile's, Sprint's, and AT&T's cell phone plans.

-Overall, if you're not worried about affordability, then, by all means, you should consider Verizon because of its incredibly strong network.
+Overall, if you're not worried about affordability, then, by all means, you should consider Verizon because of its incredibly strong LTE network.
+Need proof?
+Check out our coverage map comparison.

 Is a Verizon Family Plan Right for You?

-If you're considering switching to Verizon, then you and your family members should be made aware that Verizon will buy out your contract and pay off the remaining balances of your phones.
-In other words, switching to Verizon will contain no major obstacles.
+If you're considering switching to Verizon Wireless, which is generally a simple process, then you and your family members should know that Verizon will buy out your contract and pay off the remaining balances of your phones.
+In other words, switching to Verizon is easy, whether you're looking for a traditional wireless plan or a prepaid no-contract plan.
+One last tip: when you call Verizon to sign up, don't forget to ask about special offers for new customers!